 Here are the antennas for RVs and boats by weBoost that we are tracking in our Gear Center (click through for reviews and details):

 - Drive RV / Drive OTR Antenna - Omnidirectional shaft-mounted cellular antennas that do not require a ground plane.
-They are based on the original Drive X RV and 4G OTR Trucker.
-These antennas are intended for use with the weBoost line-up of mobile cellular boosters, such as the Drive Reach.
+They are based on the original X RV and 4G OTR Trucker but with some stylistic, installation and performance improvements.
+These antennas come kitted with weBoost's current line-up of mobile cellular boosters, such as the Drive Reach and Drive Sleek.

-- X RV Outside/4G-OTR Trucker - A classic omnidirectional shaft-mounted design that does not require a ground plane.
-It comes in two different form factors for semi-truck and RV installation.
-This antenna is available separately or kitted with the weBoost Drive 4G-X OTR or weBoost Sleek OTR or weBoost Drive X RV cellular boosters.
-It is also often included in other bundles from some of the distributors that sell it.
+- X RV Outside/4G-OTR Trucker - A original omnidirectional shaft-mounted design that does not require a ground plane.
+It came in two different form factors for semi-truck and RV installation.
+This antenna is available separately or kitted with the older weBoost Drive 4G-X OTR or weBoost Drive X RV cellular boosters.

 - 4G NMO Fleet - An outdoor omnidirectional antenna designed to attach to a vehicle with an NMO mount more typically found on fleets of vehicles.
 It is available separately or as part of the weBoost Drive 4G-X and Drive Reach Fleet kits.
 This antenna does not require a ground plane.